For thousands of years, dogs have provided us with companionship. They live, sleep, and even eat with us, yet we’re still clueless about them.

 Dog behavior may not make sense to us all the time, but it can tell a great deal about its feelings.
 In the end, man’s best friend isn’t that different from us — they dream, get jealous, and are also social creatures.

-We hope you learned something new from these dog facts and that you can now appreciate even more the hard work of our furry pals.
+We hope you learned something new about dogs and that you can now appreciate even more the hard work of our furry pals.